Overcoming the Barriers to Decision Making

 - Consider the list of items your boss would need to find if you were away.
 Which two items will your boss most likely need to locate?
 Make a point to inform your boss of their location as soon as possible.

 © American Management Association.
 All rights reserved.

 Progress is made in business when decisions are made with confidence.
-Learn how to make decisions alone and with a team with this AMA webinar.
+Learn how to make decisions alone and with a team with this AMA Seminar.